jmrah/okta-smartfhir-docs/SETUP.md

 ```

 ### Step 3- Generate an SSL public/private key that will be used by the token endpoint to authenticate with Okta.
 The keypair generated here will be used to communicate with Okta in case of _public_ SMART clients (e.g. SPAs, native apps).  _Confidential_ SMART client (e.g. backend web apps) will _not_ use this keypair, and instead use their client_id/client_secret credentials as per normal.
+We'll be using Postman as a SMART client which falls into the confidential client category.

 ```bash
 openssl genrsa -out private_key.pem 2048